Let’s talk about the Hummer extended warranty and answer the question: “Do I need one?”

 Hummer owners, of course, were concerned about warranty and service of their vehicles.
 GM has assured them that as Hummer stores close they will be able to go to Chevy, Buick, GMC, or Cadillac dealerships to service their Hummers.
 A question yet to be answered is how good the service will be as the Hummer stores are shuttered.
 Stay tuned.
 Should you have any questions you can call the Hummer customer assistance center at (800) 732-5493 for more information.

 - Hummer 5-year/100,000 mile transferable Powertrain Warranty with no deductible.

 - Hummer 5-year/100,000 mile 24/7 Roadside Assistance Program.

 - Hummer 5-year/100,000 mile 24/7 Courtesy Transportation Program.
 This Hummer program provides alternate transportation and/or reimbursement of certain transportation expense if your vehicle requires warranty repairs.

 You can find complete warranty information at the Hummer website.

-Personally, I believe a Hummer owner will be wise to consider either the factory GM extended car warranty option or a mechanical breakdown protection plan from a reputable third party company.
-In California, this latter option is called a mechanical breakdown protection insurance policy.
-I would definitely recommend purchasing a Hummer extended warranty or mechanical breakdown protection plan before the factory warranty expires.
+Hummer owners will be wise to consider either the factory GM extended car warranty option or a vehicle protection plan from a dependable independent company.
+In California, this latter option is called a mechanical breakdown insurance (MBI) policy.
+I would definitely recommend purchasing a Hummer extended warranty or vehicle protection plan before the factory warranty expires.
 If you wait until the factory warranty expires, it will be more expensive and will substantially limit your options.